-Asperger's Syndrome is a diagnosis that is given to people with autism who did not have delayed speech development as a child.
+Asperger's Syndrome is a diagnosis that is given to autistic people who did not have delayed speech development as a child.

 Autism is also much more common than most people think.
 There are over half a million people in the UK on the autism spectrum - that's around 1 in 100 people.

-People on the autism spectrum have said that the world, to them, is a mass of people, places and events which they struggle to make sense of, and which can cause them considerable anxiety.
+People on the autism spectrum have said that the world, to them, is a mass of people, places and events, which they struggle to make sense of, and which can cause them considerable anxiety.
+This page on sensory differences from the NAS is very useful.

 In particular, understanding and relating to other people, and taking part in everyday family and social life may be harder for them.
 Other people appear to know, intuitively, how to communicate and interact with each other, and some people on the autism spectrum may wonder why they are 'different'.